We actively promote good practice in commissioning social research.

 - the Cabinet Office consultation document, Making public sector procurement more accessible to SMEs in September 2013.

-Janet Lewis Secretary to the Group.
+Janet Lewis, Chair to the Group.

 The membership of the Group has changed over time due to jobs or roles changing.